logo

 A Binary Search Tree is not merely a collection of nodes.
 It is a disciplined structure governed by a simple invariant: for every node, values in the left subtree are smaller, and values in the right subtree are larger.

-When deleting a node, we are not just removing memory.
-We are preserving order.
-The structure must continue to behave as a BST after the operation.
+This invariant is what makes BST operations efficient.
+Searching, inserting, and deleting all rely on this ordering to navigate the tree in O(h) time, where h is the height.
+When we delete a node, we are not just removing memory — we are preserving order.
+The structure must continue to behave as a valid BST after the operation.

 Deleting a node in a BST is not complicated.
 But it is precise.
 There are exactly three structural possibilities.

 This is the simplest case.
 The node has no children.
 Removing it does not disturb the structure.
-We simply detach it from its parent.
+We simply detach it from its parent by setting the parent's corresponding child pointer to null.
 The tree remains valid.

-Here the node has either a left child or a right child.
+Here the node has either a left child or a right child, but not both.
 Deleting it means connecting its parent directly to its only child.
 The child takes its place.
-The global structure remains correct.
+The BST property is preserved because the entire subtree under the child already satisfies the ordering constraint.

 This is the only case that demands deeper thinking.
 If we simply remove the node, we break ordering.
 So instead, we replace its value with a carefully chosen substitute, either:

-• The maximum value from its left subtree (inorder predecessor), or
+• Inorder Predecessor: The maximum value from its left subtree, or

-• The minimum value from its right subtree (inorder successor).
+• Inorder Successor: The minimum value from its right subtree.

 Why these?
 Because they are the closest values that preserve ordering.
 The inorder successor, for example, is the smallest value greater than the current node.
-By definition, it has no left child.
+By definition, it has at most one child (no left child), so after copying its value, deleting it reduces to Case 1 or Case 2.

 Delete Node